atacan/swift-html-styling/README.md

 <span style="padding:initial;margin:inherit"></span>
 ```

-Note: Only `.padding` is implemented as proof of consept.
+Note: Only `.padding` is implemented as proof of concept.
 More to come.